PrincetonAfeez/Address-Book-Portal/docs/REPORT.md

 ## Limitations

 1. **Primary-field UI** — Only one phone and email are editable in forms; related models exist for export and future use (ADR 0004).
-2. **Favorites vs archive** — Favorited contacts remain visible in the Favorites view even when archived; the main contact list still hides archived rows.
+2. **Favorites vs archive** — Archiving removes the favorite flag; archived contacts no longer appear in Favorites.
 3. **Media on Railway** — Uploaded photos use local disk; redeploys on ephemeral hosting can lose files unless external storage is added.
 4. **Email in production** — Password reset uses the console backend in development; production needs SMTP configuration.
-5. **CDN frontend** — Tailwind and HTMX load from CDNs for simplicity, not offline/air-gapped use.
+5. **CDN frontend** — Tailwind loads from CDN without SRI (runtime compiler); HTMX and Lucide use pinned CDN URLs with integrity attributes.
+Not suitable for offline/air-gapped use without vendoring.
 6. **No shared address books** — Single-tenant per-user ownership by design (ADR 0003).
 7. **CSV round-trip** — Export/import covers primary scalar fields only; groups, tags, and extra phone/email rows are not preserved in CSV.
+8. **vCard import** — Export-only; no vCard upload parser.
+9. **Client-side HTMX** — Select-all and checkbox handlers are not exercised by the server-side test suite; use manual QA or browser tests for UI regressions.

 ## Future Work